 - thrombocytopenia (low platelets), which makes you more likely to bruise and bleed

-- neutropenia (low neutrophils – a type of white blood cell), which might make you get infections more easily than usual, and can make it difficult to get rid of them
+- neutropenia (low neutrophils – a type of white blood cell), which might make you develop infections more easily than usual, and can make it difficult to get rid of them

-- monocytopenia (low monocytes – another type of white blood cell), which affects almost all people with hairy cell leukaemia and can increase your risk of developing infections.
+- monocytopenia (low monocytes – another type of white blood cell), which can increase your risk of developing infections.

 It is also quite common for abnormal cells to build up in your spleen (an organ of your immune system).
 This can make your spleen swell, which can cause pain, discomfort, or a feeling of fullness in your tummy (abdomen).
-You or your doctor might be able to feel your swollen spleen as a lump at the top-left of your tummy.
-A very large spleen can also destroy healthy blood cells inside it, making your blood counts even lower.
-Your liver might also swell, which can cause pain and bloating.
-A few people get swollen nodes inside their tummy.
+Your liver might also swell, which can cause bloating.

 You might feel generally unwell, with symptoms like fatigue (extreme tiredness), weight loss, fevers and night sweats.

-Very rarely, people with hairy cell leukaemia develop swollen lymph nodes without having abnormal cells in their blood, spleen or bone marrow.
-This can look very similar to some types of slow-growing (low-grade) non-Hodgkin lymphoma.
+Rarely, people with hairy cell leukaemia develop swollen lymph nodes without having abnormal cells in their blood, spleen or bone marrow.
+This can look very similar to some types of low-grade (slow-growing or ‘indolent’) non-Hodgkin lymphoma.
 Very rarely, it can affect the bones as well as the bone marrow.

 You usually have your tests done as an outpatient.
 It takes a few weeks to get all the results.
 Waiting for test results can be a worrying time, but it is important for your medical team to have all the information they need so they can plan the most appropriate treatment for you.

 With most types of cancer, you are given a stage when you are first diagnosed.
 This tells you how widespread the cancer is in your body.
-Staging helps your medical team decide on the most appropriate treatment for you.
 For hairy cell leukaemia, there is no widely agreed staging system.
 Instead, your medical team use the results of your blood tests, physical examination and symptoms to decide whether or not you need treatment straightaway and what the best treatment is for you.

 Although treatment for hairy cell leukaemia is not curative, the outlook for hairy cell leukaemia is usually very good.
 Most people with hairy cell leukaemia have a normal life expectancy.
-Treatment is very successful and usually puts the disease into remission (no evidence of hairy cell leukaemia on your tests).
-Remissions often last many years but hairy cell leukaemia usually comes back (relapses) and needs more treatment at some point.
+Treatment is successful in most cases and usually puts the disease into remission (disappearance or significant shrinkage).
+Remission can last many years but hairy cell leukaemia usually comes back (relapses) and needs more treatment at some point.
 Nearly all people who relapse are treated successfully again.

 The treatment you have for hairy cell leukaemia depends on how it is affecting you.

 You might not need treatment straightaway.
 This might be the case if you don’t have troublesome symptoms, your liver or spleen are not too swollen, and your blood counts aren’t too low.
 Instead, your medical team monitors you every 3 to 6 months until you need treatment.
-This is called active monitoring or watch and wait’.
+This is called active monitoring or ‘watch and wait’.
 This approach allows you to avoid the side effects of treatment for as long as possible.

 If you are worried about your health at any time, contact your GP or medical team.
 You don’t have to wait for your next appointment.